 - 04 May 2011 | Kiteboarding

-Peter Lynn has just unveiled the world's largest lite, at Berck-sur-Mer, in France.
+Peter Lynn has just unveiled the world's largest kite, at Berck-sur-Mer, in France.
 Built for the Al Farsi Kite Team, the "M Ray" measures 1250 square metres.

 "This new kite is so finely balanced on the edge of luffing (nosing over and coming down) that even when it's generating a tonne or more tension on the main line, just one person pulling on a nose line can cause it to descend", says Peter Lynn, the kite designer.